kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

-With `kwok` provider you can:
+With the `kwok` provider you can:
 * Run **CA** (cluster-autoscaler) in your terminal and connect it to a cluster (like a kubebuilder controller).
 You don't have to run CA in an actual cluster to test things out.
 ![](./docs/images/run-kwok-locally-1.png)
 ![](./docs/images/run-kwok-locally-2.png)
-* Perform a "dry-run" to test autoscaling behavior of CA without creating actual VMs in your cloud provider.
+* Perform a "dry-run" to test the autoscaling behavior of CA without creating actual VMs in your cloud provider.
 * Run CA in your local kind cluster with nodes and workloads from a remote cluster (you can also use nodes from the same cluster).
 ![](./docs/images/kwok-as-dry-run-1.png)
 ![](./docs/images/kwok-as-dry-run-2.png)
-* Test behavior of CA against a large number of fake nodes (of your choice) with metrics.
+* Test the behavior of CA against a large number of fake nodes (of your choice) with metrics.
 ![](./docs/images/large-number-of-nodes-1.png)
 ![](./docs/images/large-number-of-nodes-2.png)
 * etc.,

-## What is `kwok` provider?
+## What is a `kwok` provider?
 Why `kwok` provider?
 Check the doc around [motivation](./docs/motivation.md).

 ## How to use `kwok` provider